einstein8612/linearalgebra-rust/README.md

 - Make shape displayable
 - Scale matrix by float64 :heavy_check_mark:
 - Apply for matrices should be like the vector apply in syntax :heavy_check_mark:
-- Method for expanding vector into matrix
+- Method for expanding vector into matrix :heavy_check_mark: